agstephens/prog-soft/tools/vagrant/README-WINDOWS-NEW-VM-FROM-TEMPLATE.md

-# Create a new VM based on the baesd image you have created
+# Create a new VM based on the based image you have created

 ```
 cd C:\My VMs\